 Dar es Salaam British and Indian Memorial is open every day from 06:00 to 18:00.
 Wheelchair access to this cemetery is possible via the main entrance.

-At the outbreak of the First World War Tanzania was the core of German East Africa.
+Dar es Salaam, now the capital of Tanzania, was at the outbreak of the First World War the capital of German East Africa.
+It stands at the side of an almost land-locked harbour.
+The Germans made it the terminus of the Central Railway, which was built by them and which extended to the shores of Lake Tanganyika.
+It was bombarded by a British squadron on the 14th August 1914.
+It surrendered to British naval and military forces on the 3rd September 1916 and No.3 East African Stationary Hospital was placed in the town, which then became the chief sea base for supplies and for the evacuation of sick and wounded.
 From the invasion of April 1915, Commonwealth forces fought a protracted and difficult campaign against a relatively small but highly skilled German force under the command of General von Lettow-Vorbeck.
 When the Germans finally surrendered on 23 November 1918, twelve days after the European armistice, their numbers had been reduced to 155 European and 1,168 African troops.
 The DAR ES SALAAM BRITISH AND INDIAN MEMORIAL which stands within Dar es Salaam War Cemetery, commemorates by name more than 1,500 officers and men who died in East Africa during and after January 1917 (the advance to the Rufiji river) who have no known grave.
 The memorial was moved from a site elsewhere in the township and re-sited in Memorial Garden A. The earlier casualties are commemorated by a similar memorial at Nairobi, Kenya.
 DAR ES SALAAM WAR CEMETERY was created in 1968 when the 660 First World War graves at Dar Es Salaam (Ocean Road) Cemetery had to be moved to facilitate the construction of a new road.
 As the burials in the former African Christian, Non-Christian and Mohammedan plots had not been marked individually, they were reburied in collective graves, each marked by a screen wall memorial.
 (Memorial Gardens "B", "C" and "D").
 During the early 1970s, a further 1,000 graves were brought into this site from cemeteries all over Tanzania, where maintenance could no longer be assured.
 Dar es Salaam War Cemetery now contains 1,770 Commonwealth burials of the First World War, 67 of them unidentified, and 34 from the Second World War.
 The 112 war graves of other nationalities, the majority of them Belgian and German, all date from the First World War.
 The cemetery also contains the DAR ES SALAAM HINDU CREMATION MEMORIAL which commemorates 14 Indian servicemen whose remains were cremated in accordance with their faith.